Think and Grow Rich: Accuracy

-It is sometime in 1908 that Hill claims his pivotal conversation with Andrew Carnegie happened, however there is no record of the two meeting and he spent much of the year on the run from the authorities following a lumber fraud in Alabama.
-Hill did not claim to have met Carnegie until after his death in 1918.
+Although Hill claims to have had a pivotal conversation with Andrew Carnegie in 1908, there is no record of the two having met.
+Hill spent much of the year on the run from the authorities for committing lumber fraud in Alabama.
+Hill did not claim to have met Carnegie until after Carnegie's death in 1918.
 Aside from Hill's writings, there are no accounts of the meeting taking place.
 Carnegie biographer David Nasaw stated that he "found no evidence of any sort that Carnegie and Hill ever met" or "that the book was authentic."

 There are no known records of Hill meeting the famous men he claimed to have interviewed; that is, besides a brief encounter with Thomas Edison.

 Influence

 First published during the Great Depression, it remains the biggest seller of Napoleon Hill's books.
 BusinessWeek magazine's Best-Seller List ranked it the sixth best-selling paperback business book 70 years after it was published.
 Think and Grow Rich is listed in John C. Maxwell's A Lifetime "Must Read" Books List.

-Hill's biographers would later say this book sold 20 million copies over 50 years, although as Richard Lingeman remarks in his brief biography, "Alice Payne Hackett's '70 Years of Best Sellers' suggests the amount was considerably less."
+Hill's biographers would later say this book sold 20 million copies over 50 years, although Richard Lingeman in his brief biography, "Alice Payne Hackett's '70 Years of Best Sellers' suggests the amount was considerably less."